 The Prosecutor is the Chief law enforcement officer in the County, and by statute, is responsible for the detection, arrest, indictment and conviction of offenders against the criminal laws of the State of New Jersey.
 The Governor, with the consent of the State Senate, appoints the County Prosecutor in each of the twenty-one counties to a five year term of office, which may be renewed at the Governor’s pleasure.
 In fact, New Jersey is only one of two states in the nation whose prosecutors are appointed by the Governor and are not elected officials.
-Our current Acting County Prosecutor, Robert W. Johnson, was sworn into office on September 29th, 2017 as appointed by Governor Chris Christie.
+Our current County Prosecutor, Jeffrey H. Sutherland, was sworn into office on December 21st, 2017 as appointed by Governor Chris Christie.
 The Prosecutor is at the center of New Jersey’s criminal justice system and wields a great deal of discretionary power to resolve matters involving violations of criminal statues within the County’s geographical boundaries.
 The Prosecutor may pursue criminal prosecution by seeking indictments, or recommend plea bargaining agreements to the Court.
 The quality and direction of law enforcement efforts in any county is directly related to the actions of the Prosecutor and his staff.
 The Cape May County Prosecutor’s Office received Accreditation in June of 2012 by the New Jersey State Association of Chiefs of Police and was the 2nd Prosecutor’s Office to receive this Accreditation in New Jersey.
-Prosecutor Johnson has taken a proactive approach to law enforcement, maintaining a skilled and proficient response to criminal activity, while at the same time initiating aggressive intelligence gathering such as a monthly information sharing meeting with all law enforcement agencies and subsequent dissemination of intelligence through a newsletter.
+Prosecutors in Cape May County have traditionally taken a proactive approach to law enforcement, maintaining a skilled and proficient response to criminal activity, while at the same time initiating aggressive intelligence gathering such as a monthly information sharing meeting with all law enforcement agencies and subsequent dissemination of intelligence through a newsletter.
 The Prosecutor’s Office has improved its emergency response programs with the creation of a Rapid Response Team capable of coping with most heavily armed suspects and enhancing school security.
 Other innovative outreach programs have been initiated by Prosecutor Johnson in the schools and community to address such issues as school security, juvenile bullying, cyber bullying and safety, domestic violence, gang recruitment and activity and human relations.

 A County Prosecutor’s Office normally has three sections, legal, investigative and support, with all working closely together to successfully prosecute offenders.
 Specialized units such as narcotics, child abuse, Megan’s Law, economic crimes, intelligence, etc. are utilized and are particularly effective in complex economic crime or homicide investigations as well as sophisticated narcotics investigations.
-Currently in Cape May County, Prosecutor Johnson has a Chief Assistant Prosecutor, Meghan Hoerner who supervise a staff of ten Assistant Prosecutors assigned to the legal section.
+Currently in Cape May County, Prosecutor Jeffrey H. Sutherland has a First Assistant Prosecutor, Robert Johnson, Sr., Chief Assistant Prosecutor, Meghan Hoerner who supervise a staff of ten Assistant Prosecutors assigned to the legal section.
 The professional and experienced staff of Assistant Prosecutors is assigned to various duties and responsibilities including Grand Jury preparation, trials, juvenile court, domestic violence and drug court as well as legal liaison to the Gangs, Guns and Narcotics Task Force, Megan’s Law Unit and Child Abuse Unit.